mrk21/neobundle-cmd/README.md

 #### list

 This command will enumerate the Vim plugins by the NeoBundle which is described the bundle file.
-It equals the `:NeoBundleList` vim command.
+It equals the `:NeoBundleList` Vim command.

 ```bash
 $ neobundle list